-Byte offers a free retainer, custom-fitted for your teeth, after you complete a course of straightening with their clear aligners.
+You can receive a free retainer, custom-fitted for your teeth, after you complete a course of straightening with Byte clear aligners.
 While Byte and other doctor-monitored, at-home aligners won’t work for all cases, they work very well for people who have mild to moderate alignment issues, including crowded teeth, gaps between the teeth, and rotated teeth.

 At-home aligners may be the best option for you if you do not need braces for a serious malocclusion.
 They cost significantly less than braces, and they take less time to straighten your teeth.
 You don’t have to go to any in-person visits since you take impressions at home and are sent your aligners in the mail.

-If you’re concerned about how much you could potentially spend on expensive retainers, consider Byte.
-Few doctor-monitored, at-home aligner companies offer a free retainer in their treatment plans.
+If you’re concerned about how much you could potentially spend on expensive retainers, consider a treatment with Byte aligners.
+Few doctor-monitored, at-home aligner companies include a free retainer with your treatment plan.
 Most require that you spend a few hundred dollars on top of the cost of your aligner treatment.
 But with Byte, you can save that money and still retain the straight teeth you achieved with aligners.

 Dental Braces and Retainers.
 (August 2018). healthdirect.